lariel-fernandes/mlopus/README.md

   - Artifacts catalog for type-safe, configuration-based artifact loading/downloading in serving applications.

+- **Extended Kedro support:**
+  - Dynamic pipeline and hook evaluation with direct access to the Kedro config loader.
+  - Artifact Schemas can be used in the Kedro datasets catalog.
+  - Extend the Kedro CLI with project-specific options, callbacks and param modifiers.
+  - Artifacts hook to set up pipeline inputs and/or collect outputs (optionally schema-aware).
+  - Highly customizable MLflow tracker hook for storing any pipeline information in experiment runs.

 Check the [tutorials](https://github.com/lariel-fernandes/mlopus/tree/main/examples)
 for a friendly walkthrough of (almost) everything you can do with MLOpus.

+Have a look at the [architecture guide](docs/architecture.md) for an overview of how these and other features work.

 A minimal API reference is also available [here](https://lariel-fernandes.github.io/mlopus/docs/api/latest).